Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 3: Steps should be easy to read and formatted well with spacing and margins

 ### Tasks:
-- [x] Add method field to Recipe model
+- &check; Add method field to Recipe model
-- [x] Add method field to RecipeForm in forms.py
+- &check; Add method field to RecipeForm in forms.py
-- [x] Import summernote to RecipeForm and add widget to field
+- &check; Import summernote to RecipeForm and add widget to field
-- [x] Add recipe method tag to recipe_details template
+- &check; Add recipe method tag to recipe_details template
-- [x] Add content and styling for recipe method to recipe_details template
+- &check; Add content and styling for recipe method to recipe_details template
-- [x] Test functionality
+- &check; Test functionality

 21. As a **user** I can **click on a recipe link on the home page and be directed to a full page for the recipe** so that **I can see the full recipe details and find out more information**